mr5z/PropertyValidator/README.md

     // Returns the first error message.
     string?
 GetErrorMessage<TNotifiableModel>(string propertyName);

-    // Ensure all properties are in a valid state based from the provided validation rules
+    // Ensure all properties are in a valid state based from the provided validation rules.
     // Throws PropertyException if there is an error. void EnsurePropertiesAreValid();